ashutoshmjain/gita/src/mathuraChap13.md

 But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - she said - something in me feels this story is important - it needs to be told.

+Let's just create one scene - of the boat ride - the songs pulling the peacocks , the fragrance attracting the deers - it's a perfect scene for integrating [olorama](https://www.olorama.com/creative-smells) digital scent in VR - he said.

-Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good place for you to ask for the tips as well - showing the viewers the tips bucket tied to the mast - he said - I can integrate your wallet to the bucket - he smiled - let them pay something for supporting the artist.
+And top it up with `Shantanu` dropping all his gold coins.
+That would be a good place for you to ask for the tips as well - showing the viewers the "tips bucket" tied to the mast - money dropped in the bucket would directly go to your wallet - he smiled - let them pay something for supporting the artist.

-The Friend laughed out loud - you are a `pucca` payments man!
+The Friend laughed out loud with her happy jingle - you are a `pucca` payments man!
 All you care about is getting as many zaps as you can :-)

-Well - he replied - artists too need to feed their pets!
-In fact one thing that came out quite loud of the story was - from the oldest times, the creative arts are living on tips - `Matsya` offered a boat ride but the real thing she showcased her songs and fragrance.
-Isn't it ?
+Well - he raised his hands - artists too need to feed their pets!
+In fact one thing that came out quite loud of the story was - from the oldest times, the creative arts are living on tips (not on donations - there is a difference) - `Matsya` offered a boat ride but the real thing she showcased were her songs and fragrance.
+Isn't it? - and what commuters paid were "tips" - a tip is what you pay for a "service" - a donation is what you pay for a "cause".
+I love tips and I hate donations for I want to render services, not change the world!

-That would be a myopic view of a mega narrative - but it is not a bad idea - she said ..
+That would be a myopic view of a mega narrative - it is not for tips - it is to change the world - she said - but it is not a bad idea - she smiled - artists do need to feed their pets!

-Well you need to start somewhere - `Mathura` wasn't built in a day! - he smiled - at this stage your goal is to give an opening scene such that it wows the producers and writers.
+Well you need to start somewhere - `Mathura` wasn't built in a day! - he smiled - at this stage your goal is to give an opening scene such that it wows your cheque holders and creative writers.
 They should not hold anything back.
-More like a promo clip ..
+Think of it as a promo clip ..

-That is a good point - said the friend - time to smell the coffee ... and get to work - she smiled.
+That is a good point - said the friend - time to smell the coffee ... and get to work - she smiled - when it came to capturing ideas, Boyfriend was her Steelman whereas Fairy was her Strawgirl.

 ---